hellinger04/aptt/README.md

 # aptt
 **Website for A Place to Talk (pages.jh.edu/aptt).**

+The purpose of this README is to increase maintainability of the A Place to Talk (APTT) website.
+Hopefully, the information below and the comments in the website code make it easy for any future member to make necessary changes to the website.

 ## Getting Started
-**To make any changes to the A Place to Talk (APTT) website, you will need to follow the setup instructions below.**
+**To make any changes to the APTT website, you will need to follow the setup instructions below.**

 First, ask the APTT Co-Directors to request website access for you and any other member who is authorized to modify the website.
 The Co-Directors must